illuin-tech/colpali/README.md

     typer.run(main)
 ```

-Detais are also given in the model card for the base Colpali model on HuggingFace: [ColPali Model card](https://huggingface.co/vidore/colpali).
+More details are given in the [ColPali Model card](https://huggingface.co/vidore/colpali).

 ## Training